Comic-Con International: San Diego

 APE, the Alternative Press Expo, started in San Jose in 1994.
 Founded by Dan Vado of SLG Publishing, the Alternative Press Expo was one of many shows across the United States that year that focused on independent comics.
 Vado’s vision was to create an event that would spotlight small publishing companies, self-publishers, and creators working in the alternative and independent side of the comics industry.
 This show also allowed greater interaction between attendees and creators and added fuel to the DIY (Do-It-Yourself) comics movement growing around the world.
 That first APE tied into a series of like-minded gatherings around the country, coming off the “Spirits of Independence Tour” of Dave Sim, creator of Cerebus, and is one of only two conventions that survived and flourished beyond the first show.

 Comic-Con International became involved with APE in its second year and has ran the show until 2014, maintaining the basic concept and feel that Dan Vado created.
 In 2000, it moved from San Jose to San Francisco, where it was held until 2014.
 Under Comic-Con, APE was on the forefront of the self-publishing movement.
 The 2014 event featured over 350 exhibitors, including some of the leading independent comics publishers, plus hundreds of creators and self-publishers

 , and over 5,500 attendees.
-In addition to its Exhibit Hall, APE features a full programming schedule, special guests, hands-on workshops, and the Comic Creator Connection (CCC), a program featured at all of the Comic-Con sponsored events.
+In addition to its Exhibit Hall, APE under Comic-Con featured a full programming schedule, special guests, hands-on workshops, and the Comic Creator Connection (CCC), a program featured at all of the Comic-Con sponsored events.
 The CCC pairs up aspiring comics writers and artists, in hopes of creating the next great comics collaboration.
-At the end of the show in 2014, Comic-Con returned the reins of the show to Dan Vado, who will put on future shows in the San Jose area.
+At the end of the show in 2014, Comic-Con returned the reins of the show to Dan Vado, who will put on a 2015 event in the San Jose area.

 WonderCon was started in 1987 in Oakland, California, as “The Wonderful World of Comics Convention.”
 The show was the brainchild of Bay Area comics retailer John Barrett, who called on a number of friends and associates to help realize his vision, including Bob Borden, Bryan Uhlenbrock, Rory Root, and Mike Friedrich